 Seriously.
 Yes!
-Even if you only have one week to go before test day, you should take the time and do a diagnostic exam.
+Even if you only have one week to go before test day, you should take the time and do a diagnostic exam (this one’s free!).
 At the very least, take fifteen minutes (if it’s the day before the test) and look over the sample problems on the ACT’s website.
 You’ll do better if you know what you’re getting into!

 Yeah, Okay.
 But Why Should I Take a Diagnostic Test for the ACT?